-As a result, the fresh strawberries tasted better than the ones from my grandmothers garden.
+As a result, the fresh strawberries tasted better than the ones from my grandmother's garden.
 Speaking about childhood memories, the apple crumble cake also belongs to the revived zone.
-Only thing I would change is the sugar amount, that is; reduce it noticeably.
+The only thing I would change is the sugar amount, that is; reduce it noticeably.

 Leaning towards the traditional English tea cakes all the pieces were juicy with a sophisticated twist.

 Ups and downs of the Mandarin Oriental KL high tea set left me with mixed feelings in the end.
 It started with an impressive visual image of the Lounge on the Park, including the sandwich stand.
 I also shouldn't overlook the kind service and talented pianist making afternoon tea even more special.
 Regarding the afternoon tea sandwiches, I believe there is some room for improvement.
 Evidently, it starts with the bread, but also some amuse bouche wouldn't hurt.